Direct loan programs:

 Economic Opportunity Credit:

-The program provides a special valuation for manufacturing property to businesses that make qualified capital improvements of at least $50 million to an existing base of $100 million or more.
-It values the new capital addition at a salvage value of 5 percent for the first
+The program provides tax assistance to businesses that make qualified capital improvements of at least $50 million to an existing base of $100 million or more.
+It assesses the new capital addition at a salvage value of 5 percent for the first 10 years.

 Manufacturing Investment Credit: